tradecloud/tradecloud-docs-connectors/webhook-connector/setting-up-the-webhook.md

 {% hint style="warning" %}
 When you **use the shipment event** it will contain **ALL** the lines and **ALL** the documents.
-You can filter new/changed lines and documents based on the `lastChangedAt` fields.
+You can filter new/changed lines and documents based on the `lastUpdatedAt` fields.
 {% endhint %}

 ## Setting up the GET order webhook